declan93/PGS-LMM/README.md

 # PGS-LMM
-#### short hand for a linear mixed model using LOCO PGS as fix3ed effects
+#### short hand for a linear mixed model using LOCO PGS as fixed effects

 We have found that including the polyenic score (PGS), calculated on a leave-one-chromosome-out (LOCO) basis, as a fixed effect significantly improves the power of GWAS.
 The scripts here are intended to facilitate the calculation of the LOCO PGS and its inclusion as a fixed effect in a Linear Mixed Model (LMM) implemented with fastGWA.
 The pipeline is written for a HPC system running SLURM resource scheduler but can be modified easily for use with other schedulers such as `SGE`.

 ## Usage
 Add absolute path to software and data files to 'config.txt' as well as required variables